samee99/samee99.github.io/blog/blogs/engineeringagents.md

 While AI agents could eventually disrupt the organizational structure of corporations currently building and maintaining engineering systems, the process will still start with having intern level agents that complement human engineers as they execute low level tasks.

 **Why this disruption matters**
-Integrating Agentic AI for engineering design and operations will change the pace at which these
+Organizations that successfully integrate Agentic AI in their process of engineering design and operations will change the pace at which they can build products and can simultaneously benefit from tighter learning loops in their product generation process.